Andrewnolan13/FeedForward/README.md

 # FeedForward
-FeedForward Network using only numpy
+FeedForward Neural Network using only numpy